altescy/tango-mlflow/README.md

         return metrics
 ```

-In the example above, the EvaluateModel step returns metrics that are logged as the representative values for that Tango run.
+In the example above, the `EvaluateModel` step returns metrics that are logged as the representative values for that Tango run.
 These metrics are then recorded in the corresponding (top-level) MLflow run.

 Please note the following requirements:
 - The return value of a step where `MLFLOW_SUMMARY = True` is set must always be `dict[str, float]`.
 - You don't necessarily need to inherit from `MLflowStep` to use `MLFLOW_SUMMARY`.

-### Tuning hyper-parameters with Optuna
+### Tuning hyperparameters with Optuna

 `tango-mlflow` also provides the `tango-mlflow tune` command for tuning hyperparameters with [Optuna](https://optuna.org/).
 For more details, please refer to the [examples/breast_cancer](https://github.com/altescy/tango-mlflow/tree/main/examples/breast_cancer) directory.